 Now, here's the quick lowdown on how we got here:

 A couple years later, hemp manufacturers found a legal loophole: Delta-8 THC, which is a high-inducing cannabinoid.
 Unlike Delta-9 THC, there are no limitations on how much Delta-8 you could put in a product.
 The only issue: Delta-8 does not occur naturally in large quantities, so to make a Delta-8 product, you'd need to synthetically manipulate other cannabinoids with potentially harmful chemicals.

 In addition, because Delta-8 was so new, there was very little known about the potential impact of long-term use.

 We quickly decided against introducing a Delta-8 product, or a Delta-9 product that was created with the same process—for these same safety concerns.

 New Formulating Processes

 A gummy with that level of cannabinoid content would not taste good; consuming it would be like gnawing on raw hemp flowers.
 So we, along with other CBD companies, steered clear.

 But due to innovations in the formulation process that allow us to remove excess CBD while keeping all naturally occurring cannabinoids in tact, we're now able to produce a fully legal and palatable hemp-derived gummy with 25mg of CBD and the option between 2.5mg and 5mg of Delta-9 THC.

 The Legality Question

 But that still leads us to the major question: how is a product actually legal?

-The 0.3% THC limit does not only apply to the hemp plant as a whole, it also applies to the final hemp-derived product.
-So our gummies, which weigh 3.3 grams, could contain up to 9.9mg of THC and still be federally legal under the 2018 Farm Bill.
+The 0.3% THC limit does not only apply to the hemp plant as a whole; it also applies to the final hemp-derived product.
+So our gummies, which weigh around 3.5 grams, could contain up to 10.5mg of THC and still allowed under the Farm Bill.